Official Website of the

 Duwan, another Protestant teammate, also started experiencing personal conversion and was knocking on my door nearly every night to discuss Christianity, mingled with the not-so-rare objection to my Catholic faith.
 Frankly, I had no ability to defend the Catholic faith in any substantial depth or with any rational or affective conviction.

-The summer thereafter, I attended a nine-week Protestant program with my friend from the weekly Bible studies, Duwan, and hundreds of other college students.
+The summer thereafter, I attended a nine-week Christian program with hundreds of other college students, along with Duwan and my friend from the weekly Bible studies.
 These memorable months led to my ultimate renunciation of my prior life of sin and commitment to new life in Jesus Christ.
 My friends continued to question my nominal Catholic faith, and I had no answers.
 I had become nearly convinced of the “errors” of Catholicism and for months earnestly considered leaving the faith.

-Duwan and I chose to spend the following few months studying Protestant and Catholic claims, after which he told me, “We are either both going to end up Catholic, or we are both going to end up Protestant.”
+Duwan and I chose to spend the following months studying Protestantism and Catholicism, after which he told me, “We are either both going to end up Catholic, or we are both going to end up Protestant.”
 Our lives were soon changed forever.

-After falling in love with the Catholic faith and discovering the beauty of such sacred and eternal truths, I knew I wanted to give my life to the Church in some way, and Duwan knew God was calling him to enter his Catholic Church.
-Until this point, I was studying biology and music at Hendrix.
+After falling in love with the Catholic faith and discovering the beauty of such sacred and eternal truths, I knew I wanted to give my life to the Church in some way, and Duwan believed God was calling him to enter his Catholic Church.
 During my sophomore and junior years at Hendrix, I encountered the Lord’s call to enter the seminary.

-Every day since, I have become more and more enamored of the life of priestly service, participating in Christ’s sacrificial love for the good of his flock.
+Every day since, I have become more and more enamored of the life of priestly service, a life of sacramental participation in Christ’s sacrificial love for the good of his flock.
 I hope and pray to one day be your servant as his priest, living out my vocation for the sake of your salvation and mine.

-Each day in the seminary has been a learning experience whereby I have come to a deeper understanding of myself, my many weaknesses, and the goodness of our Lord.
-As I progress through my second year of theology at Saint Meinrad Seminary, I beg your prayers and assure you of mine.
+Each day in the seminary has been a learning experience whereby I have come to a deeper understanding of myself, my weaknesses, and the goodness of our Lord.
+As I progress through my third year of theology, I beg your prayers for me and my brother seminarians, and I assure you of mine.
 Your continued support never ceases to amaze us, motivate us and bring joy to our most difficult days, for which I thank you greatly.